csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 2.2.0 =
+Adds a "Copy Shortcode" row action link to the forms list that copies a form's [gravityform] shortcode to the clipboard.
+Removes CSS that helps show long form names in the form switcher dropdown.
+Core Gravity Forms has caught up and fixed this bug.

 = 1.2.0 =
 This is the first version that was published on Github and shipped to the WordPress.org Plugin Repository.